alphareum/website-kci/apps/api/README.md

-# KCI API (Fastify + Supabase)
+# KCI API (Fastify)

 This service exposes the CMS capabilities over a typed Fastify API.
+By default it persists data to JSON files so the CMS can run without any external database.
+When you're ready to plug in Supabase, provide the credentials in the `.env` file and migrate the services to use the hosted tables.

 ## Getting started
-1. Copy `.env.example` to `.env` and fill in Supabase credentials.
+1. Copy `.env.example` to `.env` and adjust the `DATA_DIR` if needed.
+Supabase variables are optional until you provision the project.
 2. Install dependencies from the repo root:
    ```bash
    npm install